rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ## Instantiating Local Components

 The following chapters will introduce you to the usage of each component type available in Benerator.
 They have common styles of definition and referral.
-If a component needs to be reused in different places, you would create it with a `<bean>` element and apply referral to use it.
+If a component needs to be reused in different places, you would create it with a `<bean>` element and apply a referral to use it.
 If you do not need to reuse one component in different places, there are more concise inline instantiation styles available:

 * default construction